mbdevpl/transpyle/README.rst

 Building and running tests additionally requires packages listed in `<dev_requirements.txt>`_.

-Optional dependencies that enable support for transpilation from/to specific language are listed in `<extras_requirements.json>`_ and can be installed using the pip extras installation formula :bash:`pip3 install transpyle[extras]` where those :bash:`extras` can be one or more of the following:
+Support for transpilation from/to specific language requires additional Python packages specified in `<extras_requirements.json>`_, which can be installed using the pip extras installation formula :bash:`pip3 install transpyle[extras]` where those :bash:`extras` can be one or more of the following:

 *   All supported languages: :bash:`all`